petridish123/CS201R_CS111/README.md

 Yeah there's a bunch of columns named "___ Unposted Current Score" and stuff like that.
 No clue what that's about.
 Gonna delete those columns in my analysis ngl.

 # TODOs
-- Identify which assignments were due before Midterms 1 and 2.
-- Homework 3, Lab 10 and Project 2A were all due before Midterm 1.
-- Homework 6, Project 3 and Lab17 were all due before Midterm 2.

 - All other assignments were due before the final.
 - Figure out what those weird columns mean.
 - *Whatever else you guys wanna put here*